openshift/windows-machine-config-operator/README.md

 ```shell script
 hack/run-ci-e2e-test.sh -k "openshift-dev"
 ```
-We assume that the developer uses `openshift-dev` as the key pair in the aws cloud
+We assume that the developer uses `openshift-dev` as the key pair in the aws cloud.

 Additional flags that can be passed to `hack/run-ci-e2e-test.sh` are
 - `-s` to skip the deletion of Windows nodes that are created as part of test suite run
 - `-n` to represent the number of Windows nodes to be created for test run
 - `-k` to represent the AWS specific key pair that will be used during e2e run and it should map to the private key that we have in `KUBE_SSH_KEY_PATH`.
 The default value points to `openshift-dev` which we use in our CI
+- `-b` gives an alternative path to the WMCO binary.
+This option overridden in OpenShift CI.
+       When building the operator locally, the WMCO binary is created as part of the operator image build process and can be found at `build/_output/bin/windows-machine-config-operator`, this is the default value of this option.

 Example command to spin up 2 Windows nodes and retain them after test run:
 ```